rlmcneary2/react-modal-queue/README.md

 The title of the modal can be a string that will be placed into an &lt;h1&gt; element or a React Component if the title needs to be customized.

 ### Body
 A modal's body can be created simply by providing a single string or an array of strings.
 Each string will be surrounded by a &lt;p&gt; element.
-If more customziation is needed a React Component can be provided for the body.
+If more customization is needed a React Component can be provided for the body.

 ### Footer
 A set of buttons will be displayed in the modal's footer.
 There are three different options for defining the buttons: one or two buttons can be created by passing handlers, a set of button definitions can be provided in an array, or a React Component can be provided as the footer content.